code-42/CS50/pset3/fifteen/README.md

 # This is CS50 - Week 3: Game of Fifteen

 ![Game of Fifteen 1880 political cartoon](the_boss_puzzle.jpg)

+Props to Wikipedia article for the cartoon image here -->  https://en.wikipedia.org/wiki/15_puzzle

-The Game of Fifteen is a puzzle played on a square, two-dimensional board with numbered tiles that slide.
+## [The Game of Fifteen](#The Game of Fifteen) is a puzzle played on a square, two-dimensional board with numbered tiles that slide.
 The goal of this puzzle is to arrange the board's tiles from smallest to largest, left to right, top to bottom, with an empty space in board's bottom-right corner, as described below.

-Props to Wikipedia article here -->  https://en.wikipedia.org/wiki/15_puzzle

 ![screenshot of check50 Game of Fifteeen](check50_fifteen.png)